microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-change-notification-in-microsoft-teams-overview.md

 # Change notifications for Microsoft Teams resources

-Change notifications for Microsoft Teams resources using Microsoft Graph enable you to subscribe to changes (create, update, and delete) to a resource.
-Change notifications provide a low latency model by allowing you to maintain a [subscription](/graph/api/resources/webhooks).
-You can also get the resource data in the notifications and therefore avoid calling the API to get the payload.
+Change notifications for Microsoft Teams resources using Microsoft Graph enable you to subscribe to a resource's changes (create, update, and delete).
+Change notifications provide a low latency model, allowing you to maintain a [subscription](/graph/api/resources/webhooks).
+You can also get the resource data in the notifications and avoid calling the API to get the payload.

 > [!NOTE]
 > The maximum time a subscription can last is 60 minutes; however, subscriptions can be renewed until the caller has permissions to access the resource.